pynamodb/PynamoDB/docs/attributes.rst

 ==========================

 Attributes in PynamoDB are classes that are serialized to and from DynamoDB attributes.
-PynamoDB provides attribute classes for all of the basic DynamoDB data types, as defined in the `DynamoDB documentation <http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DataModel.html>`_.
+PynamoDB provides attribute classes for all DynamoDB data types, as defined in the `DynamoDB documentation <http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DataModel.html>`_.
 Higher level attribute types (internally stored as a DynamoDB data types) can be defined with PynamoDB.
 Two such types are included with PynamoDB for convenience: ``JSONAttribute`` and ``UnicodeDatetimeAttribute``.